sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 I think I should change my schema to be more generic (this feels very `REST` like).
 What I want to find before that is if I will be polluting the name space.
 For example, I may want a `products` query that has only the name as an input param but also another `products` that will maybe have a price range too.
 Should I create a general one?
 Can I declare two and make the server differentiate them somehow?

 That being said, I feel that defining a single query and playing around with default args to customize the resolver based on the number and type of provided arguments leans a bit on the back end side of things.

+In any case, I renamed my queries to be more GraphQL-like (for example renamed `getProductById` to simply `product`).

+Now, since I can fetch data on my search bar, I need to display them.
+This means displaying a list with the returned products as links, each one directing the user to it's assocciated product details page.
+This means that my mock data can not be randomly generated (at least not all of them), since at the very least I need the image urls to be specific, so that I can actually serve them from my `static` folder.
+I think this is what I should do next, especially since what's left to finish the landing page is displaying a bunch of products / categories on the front page, and this needs some properties of my generated data to be the specific.

+So, I need to find some random phone / tablet images (or a single one) and create a not-so-random mock generator function for these two products.